 The Bank has implemented an integrated approach to IT and information security and made significant progress in enhancing its information security governance through monitoring at the Information Technology and Security Committee.
 Additionally, periodic presentations are given to the BRC on the cyber threat landscape and the measures taken by the Bank to mitigate cyber security risks and threats.
 These include periodic vulnerability and penetration testing, application security life cycle assessment, information security awareness programs and cyber incident management.
-At March 31, 2022, the Bank is in the process of renewing its "Cyber Essentials" certificate and badge which demonstrates that the Bank's information security processes and procedures meet the UK baseline standards.
+In April 2023, the Bank renewed its "Cyber Essentials1" certificate and badge which demonstrates that the Bank's information security processes and procedures meet the UK baseline standards.